Semgrep and Dependabot in path to production - SAST and SCA Tooling

 Commercial tools like Veracode, Snyk, Checkmarx can cover these requirements but I am not covering my experiences with these tools in this blog.
 If it works out financially, definitely give these tools a try.
 For now, I shall share my experience of using semgrep and dependabot.
 For IaC, I will cover the tools ad frameworks such as cfn_nag, inspec, tfsec and dev-sec.io in another blog post.

-It supports 15+ languages as of today
+It supports as of today

 It also covers frameworks like flask, react, javascript